Jinghan11/ollama-python/README.md

 ## Prerequisites

+In order to work with ros env, the python version should be 3.8.10.

 You need to have a local ollama server running to be able to continue.
 To do this:

 - Download: https://ollama.com/